-Toyota Vehicles Affected: Approximately 11,800 model-year 2018 Toyota Camry sedans
+Vehicles Affected: Approximately 1,700 model-year 2018 Toyota Camry sedans

-What Owners Should Do: Toyota will begin notifying affected Toyota Camry owners in late March.
-Owners can call the automaker at 800-331-4331 or the National Highway Traffic Safety Administration's vehicle-safety hotline at 888-327-4236, or visit its website to check their vehicle identification number and learn more.
+What Owners Should Do: Toyota will begin notifying owners by first-class mail by late May.
+Owners can call the automaker at 800-331-4331, the National Highway Traffic Safety Administration's vehicle-safety hotline at 888-327-4236 or visit its website to check their vehicle identification number and learn more.

 Need to Find a Dealer for Service?
 Go to Cars.com Service & Repair to find your local dealer.
 To check for other recalls, and to schedule a free recall repair at your local dealership, click here: Toyota Camry